 As server hardware gets more powerful, it will become more common to use a fraction of the server’s computing power to create new BizTalk servers VM’s.
 As shown in the below picture, you’ll have a powerful host machine running multiple VM’s (SQL, Web, CMS etc) and you’ll provision one or more BizTalk Servers.

-In this case since you are not utilizing all the processors in the physical host server for creating BizTalk virtual machines (VM’s), you only need to license the logical core processors utilized by BizTalk VM’s.
-Basically you need to buy core license for each virtual core allocated to the virtual machine (minimum of 4 core licenses per VM).
-In the above case for "BizTalk VM #1" you would have bought 4 core licenses, since minimum of 4 core licenses are required (even though you only have 2 cores allocated) and for the second VM "BizTalk VM #2" you would have bough 4 core licenses.
+In this case, since you are not utilizing all the processors in the physical host server for creating BizTalk virtual machines (VM’s), you only need to license the logical core processors utilized by BizTalk VM’s.
+Basically, you need to buy core license for each virtual core allocated to the virtual machine (minimum of 4 core licenses per VM).
+In the above case for “BizTalk VM #1” you would have bought 4 core licenses since a minimum of 4 core licenses are required (even though you only have 2 cores allocated) and for the second VM “BizTalk VM #2” you would have bought 4 core licenses.

 Each licensed VM that is covered with Software Assurance (SA) can be moved frequently within a server farm or to a third party hosting provider or cloud services provider without buying additional BizTalk Server licenses.

-For customer who want to take advantage of full computing power of the physical host server and have very dynamic provisioning and de-provisioning of virtual resources further savings can be achieved by licensing all the cores in the physical host server.
+For customer who wants to take advantage of the full computing power of the physical host server and have very dynamic provisioning and de-provisioning of virtual resources, further savings can be achieved by licensing all the cores in the physical host server.
 Once all the cores are licensed, then customers will be able to deploy an unlimited number of virtual machines on the server and utilize the full capacity of the licensed hardware.

 In the above scenario if you have enabled Hyper-threading in the physical server, then you’ll have 32 logical cores instead of 16.
 It could be an option if you want to more BizTalk environment isolate from each other but not really worried about performance.
 Once your physical cores are fully licensed then it’s worth taking advantage of Hyper-threading.

-Hyper-threading on a individual virtual machine licensing may not be a good option, since you may be paying more for the less processing power.
+Hyper-threading on an individual virtual machine licensing may not be a good option, since you may be paying more for the less processing power.

 When you are licensing all the cores in the physical server then there is no licensing impact with Hyper-Threading.
 But when you are licensing VM’s you need to pay attention to the Hyper-Threading.